codeolio/workshop-data-structures/README.md

 Welcome to CODEOLIO's Intro to Data Structures workshop.
 This workshop is meant to give you the fundamentals of some important data structures, such as arrays, stacks, queues, linked lists and binary search trees.

-More challenges and data structures will be added in the feature, so be sure to keep an ear open for any updates.
+More challenges and data structures will be added in the feature, so be sure to watch the repository for any updates.

-Some of the descriptions below may be high-level, so if necessary please use additional online resources to gain a better understanding of each data structure operation if there's any confusion.
+Some of the descriptions below may be high-level, so if you need additional information to help you understand each data structure you can click on the links provided.

 If you notice any errors, wish to make contributions or want to see something new/improved, please reach out!

 ## Getting Started